flhuihui1001/Big-data-Hadoop-and-spark/README.md

 		```

-## Problem 1
+## Problem 1 - Word Count, the "Hello World" of Hadoop

+## Problem 2 - The _quazy_ scientific instrument

+### Part 1 - Testing Various Methods

 For this problem, you will be working with various text files stored on S3 that are of in the 1-50 GB range.
-The file contains hypothetic measurements of a scientific instrument called a _quazyilx_ that has been specially created for this class.
+The files contain hypothetic measurements of a scientific instrument called a _quazyilx_ that has been specially created for this class.
 Every few seconds the quazyilx makes four measurements: _fnard_, _fnok_, _cark_ and _gnuck_.
 The output looks like this:

     YYYY-MM-DDTHH:MM:SSZ fnard:10 fnok:4 cark:2 gnuck:9